Building ethical engineering leaders: public welfare awareness in graduate education

 A new NSF-funded project will result in a unique engineering graduate course on professional responsibility

 Where does the power and responsibility lie when a company is developing technology that may be harmful to the public?
-A new project, funded by the National Science Foundation, aims to teach engineers that the responsibility lies with them—and empower them to take action.
+A new project, funded by the National Science Foundation, aims to teach engineers that the responsibility lies with them—and empowers them to take action.

 Erin Cech and Cindy Finelli, faculty in the departments of sociology and electrical engineering and computer science at the University of Michigan, are designing a new master’s-level course to address what they view as a hole in the education of engineering students in the area of professional responsibility.